 Earn two credentials instead of one.
-While working toward a bachelor's degree, students can tailor their path of study to include courses leading to a certificate in several fields of study.
+While working toward their degree, undergraduates in the Bachelor's Program for Adults and Transfer Students can tailor their path of study to include courses leading to a certificate in several fields of study.

 The certificates for professional advancement listed below can be earned as part of